-Order of Witnesses
+Order and Examination of Witnesses and Experts

-Articles 8.3 (a), (b) and (c) set out the basic order of witnesses followed in many cases: claimant's witnesses, followed by respondent's witnesses, and experts.
+Articles 8.4(a), (b) and (c) set out the basic order of witnesses followed in many cases: claimant's witnesses, followed by respondent's witnesses, and experts.
 For each witness, testimony is first presented by the party offering that witness, followed by examination by the opposing party and then an opportunity for re-examination by the presenting party.
 Usually, any re-examination is limited to new matters raised in the previous oral testimony.
 Many arbitral tribunals ask their questions only towards the end, except for questions designed to help the process along or to make a witness feel comfortable.

 However, arbitral tribunals, particularly in more complex cases, are increasingly adapting these procedures to provide for better examination of the issues in dispute.
-Article 8.3(g) confirms the arbitral tribunal's ability to pose questions at any time.
+Article 8.4(g) confirms the arbitral tribunal's ability to pose questions at any time.
 Arbitral tribunals often hear oral argument by counsel for the parties, which may be a part of, or may be separate from, the evidentiary hearing.
-Therefore, Article 8.3(f) confirms the discretion of arbitral tribunals to vary this order of proceeding in the manner best suited for the circumstances of that case.
-For example, the provision allows the arrangement of testimony by particular issues or that witnesses be questioned at the same time and in confrontation with each other about particular issues (witness conferencing).
-Such techniques may enable arbitral tribunals better to understand the contradictions in testimony and to be able to determine the weight and credibility to be given to the testimony.
-Ultimately, the IBA Rules of Evidence leave it to the arbitral tribunal and the parties to determine how best to proceed.
+Therefore, Article 8.4(f) confirms the discretion of arbitral tribunals to vary this order of proceeding in the manner best suited for the circumstances of that case.
+For example, the provision allows the arrangement of testimony by particular issues or that witnesses be questioned at the same time and in confrontation with each other about particular issues (so-called "witness conferencing").
+Such techniques may enable arbitral tribunals to better understand the contradictions in testimony and to be able to determine the weight and credibility to be given to the testimony.